-Description: This joint and hip chicken and oats formula is a dry dog food, with chicken as the first ingredient.
-Dogswell Happy Hips lists many different fruits and vegetables in its ingredients, which provide your dog with important vitamins and nutrients to support joints and mobility.
+Description: This joint and hip chicken and oats formula is a dry dog food with real chicken as the first ingredient.
+Dogswell Happy Hips dog food lists many different fruits and vegetables in its ingredients, which provide your dog with important vitamins and nutrients to support joints and bones.

-Key Ingredients for Joint Care: This recipe contains avocados and flax seeds, which contain omega 3 fatty acids to alleviate inflammation, and it is grain and soy-free, which also reduces inflammation in dogs.
+Key Ingredients for Joint Care: The AvoDerm Natural Advanced Joint Health recipe contains avocados and flax seeds, which contain omega 3 fatty acids to alleviate inflammation, and it is grain and soy-free, which also reduces inflammation in dogs.
 Glucosamine and chondroitin are added to boost joint health and mobility.

 Key Ingredients for Joint Health: Victor Performance Dry Dog Food includes omega fatty acids, as well as glucosamine and chondroitin to reduce inflammation and aid healthy joints.

 Description: This kibble uses quality natural ingredients to provide your dog with healthy nutrition.
 Because it is grain free, Wellness CORE uses more meat ingredients than many other brands of dog food.

 Key Ingredients for Joint Care: Wellness CORE contains glucosamine as well as omega fatty acids to aid mobility, support joints, and decrease inflammation.

 Description: This kibble is made with extra-large dogs in mind, and as large breeds tend to have mobility issues, this formula is designed to counter these symptoms for optimal mobility.